Human Resource Management

 |MGT 475||Human Resource Analytics||3|

-Engaged Citizenship Common Experience (ECCE) – 10 Hours 6
+|Engaged Citizenship Common Experience (ECCE) – 10 hours 6|

-Students must earn a minimum grade of C- in all foundation courses and cumulative GPA of 2.0 across all foundation courses.
+Students must earn a minimum grade of C- in all foundation courses and a cumulative GPA of 2.0 across all foundation courses.

 Students must earn a minimum of C- in all college core courses (except MGT 488) and a cumulative GPA of at least 2.0 across all college core courses.
-A minimum grade of C (2.0) is required in MGT 488 (a grade of C- or lower will not be accepted).
+A minimum grade of C (2.0) is required in MGT 488 ( a grade of C- or lower will not be accepted).

 Students must earn a cumulative GPA of at least 2.0 across all courses required for the human resource management concentration.

 The BBA degree requires a minimum of three hours of internship course work consisting of an individualized field experience (IPL 300) or an individual project (IPL 301).
 Students in the BBA are encouraged to complete six hours of Internship.
 Internship hours will be used to fulfill the Engagement Experience ECCE category.
 Students must complete course work in at least one of the other ECCE categories including U.S. Communities and Global Awareness.
-The one-hour UNI 301 speaker Series course fulfills the last hour of the ECCE requirement (10 Total ECCE hours required) Only in extremely exceptional cases, using the Student Petition Form, with appropriate CBM approvals may students request to replace the three-hour internship requirement and substitute an alternative ECCE course.
+The one-hour UNI 301 speaker Series course fulfills the last hour of the ECCE requirement (10 Total ECCE hours required) Only in extremely exceptional cases, using a Student Petition, with appropriate CBM approvals may students request to replace the three-hour internship requirement and substitute an alternative ECCE course.
 Credit for Prior Learning (IPL 305) may not be used by CBM students to fulfill degree requirements.